mhamada-ai2/prolific-cost-report/README.md

 | total\_study\_rewards       | Sum of all reward payouts (including bonuses) in USD.             |
 | total\_study\_cost          | Total cost including rewards, fees, and taxes in USD.             |

-Each row corresponds to one study in the specified Prolific project.
+Each row will correspond to one study in the specified Prolific project.